 In time base mode, you can look for the frequency at which

-the voltage across the resistor is maximal.
-Report an
+the voltage across the resistor

-uncertainty in your result.
-Compare your result with your theoretical
+is maximal.
+Report an uncertainty in your result.
+Compare your result with your theoretical prediction using your best measured values of

 RC Low/Hi/Band Pass Filters